Printers / Mobile / Screenreaders

 Example 3

-• How has Proctor & Gamble used animals to test their products?
+• How has Procter & Gamble used animals to test their products?

-• Does Proctor & Gamble publish its corporate position on animal testing?
+• Does Procter & Gamble publish its corporate position on animal testing?

-• How has Proctor & Gamble responded to boycotts for testing products on animals?
+• How has Procter & Gamble responded to boycotts for testing products on animals?

 (articles, websites)